 How to Find a Recovery Program for Bulimia

-By and large, the best way to help treat swollen glands, particularly swollen parotid glands, is to treat bulimia nervosa itself.
+By and large, the best way to help treat swollen salivary glands, and particularly swollen parotid glands, is to treat bulimia nervosa itself.

 The condition is a serious disorder that can cause many mental and physical health complications.
 It is important to seek professional help as early as possible to promote a healthy and sustained recovery.

-If you or a loved one are experiencing signs of bulimia nervosa, you may want to start the conversation about recovery with a medical doctor or mental health professional.
-Insurance providers can potentially provide additional information, including local treatment centers which may accept that insurance.
+If you or a loved one is experiencing signs of bulimia nervosa, anorexia nervosa, or other eating disorders, start the conversation about recovery with a medical doctor or mental health professional.
+Insurance providers can potentially provide additional information, including local treatment centers that may accept that insurance.

 Resources